GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16d_data_presentation_KEGG_pathways.md

         ![image](../figures/day4_keggmap.ko00020.TCA.bin_9.png)

 Based on the plots, it seems that not all bins have a complete TCA cycle.
-Bins 4, 6, and 7 have a substantially truncated cycle.

 Now that you know how to make pathway maps, try it using different pathways of interest!